Medial Head Triceps Exercises for Bigger, Stronger Arms

 Medial Head

-The medial head of the triceps is situated in the middle of the tricep muscle, and it originates from the lower portion of the humerus bone.
+The medial head of the triceps is situated in the middle of the tricep muscle and originates from the lower portion of the humerus bone.
+It is responsible for elbow extension.

 Long Head

 The largest part of your triceps is the long head, which runs down the back of your arm.
+The long head differs from the medial and lateral heads as it crosses the shoulder joint.

-Long head also helps to stabilize the shoulder joint during movement.
+It is responsible for both shoulder and elbow extension.
+The long head also helps to stabilize the shoulder joint during movement.

-How To Target The Medial Head Tricep
+How To Train The Medial Head Of Tricep

 • Compound triceps exercises involve extension at the elbow and movement at the shoulder.
 These include reverse grip bench presses and diamond push-ups.